Chapter 8: Cryogenic Liquids and Compressed Gases

 Maximum Number of Gas Cylinders

-As a State facility UNR is covered by the International Fire Code (IFC).
+As a State facility, the University is covered by the International Fire Code (IFC).
 The IFC specifies maximum allowable quantities of hazardous compressed gases per designated fire control area.
 Fire control areas generally consist of multiple laboratory rooms, making it difficult to assign a maximum allowable quantity for each room.
-NFPA 45, Standard on Fire Protection for Laboratories Using Chemicals, also applies in a regulatory sense to UNR.
+NFPA 45, Standard on Fire Protection for Laboratories Using Chemicals, also applies in a regulatory sense to the University.
 This standard provides guidance on the maximum number of compressed gas or liquefied gas cylinders per laboratory (500 ft2 or less) as shown below.
 Contact the University CHO for more specific guidance.

 |Flammable or Oxidizing Gases||6||3|